MahmutCanGonul/Xamarin-AndroidStudio-Hyper-V-Issue/README.md

-# Xamarin-Hyper-V-Issue
+# Xamarin-AndroidStudio-Hyper-V-Issue
-Solution Xamarin Hyper-V Issue
+Solution Xamarin AndroidStudio Hyper-V Issue

 If you use Xamarin or Android Studio and you see this error: